rektide/compfuzor/README.md

 CF is a repository of systems configuration scripts for onlining new nodes with a variety of services.

+As opposed to normal Ansible where one is writing tasks, Compfuzor tries to codify many practices and tasks such that the author declares what they want (as variables).
+General routines handle all Compfuzor playbooks, enacting the variables for the playbook that have been defined.
+Thus most good Compfuzor playbooks have only a single task: `include: tasks/compfuzor.includes`.

+In addition, CF creates conventions for how and where files should go, with playbooks indirectly asking to place things in an extended Unix Filesystem Hierarchy like place with [common system locations](https://github.com/rektide/compfuzor/blob/master/vars/common.yaml#L5-L15) and [common user locations](https://github.com/rektide/compfuzor/blob/master/vars/common.user.yaml#L6-L15) overridable but used by default.
+These locations are tied to specific instances of a playbook, such that one can maintain multiple separate runs of a playbook on one machine.
+For instance, I use this for setting up a "3 node" etcd cluster on a laptop with no VM's or containers, but more generally this is also useful for testing things out on an alternate instance before running them on the main instance.

+Added latter, there are a host of other conventions: environment variables are a core concept, and will automatically be used by Systemd services, another core of Compfuzor.
+Checking out sources a core capability.
+Extra contextual vars like XDG, a random PASSWORD and UUID are injected into runs.

 It is written primarily as Ansible scripts, dubbed "playbooks" in their parlance.
 It provides a rich set of default directives which use a construct of context sensitivie settings to create ea consistend framework for emplacing software and processes.

 # Requirements